Stoma Irrigation Issues with Hernia: Seeking Advice

 Hello gang,

-I always irrigate my stoma every day at 5:30 am in the morning before going to work for 4 years now.
+I always irrigate my stoma every day at 5:30 am in the morning before going to work since 4 years now.
 I have been waiting since September 2020 for an operation for my hernia at my stoma.

-This morning, I tried again after having managed to introduce half of the water; I had to go to bed and lay on my left side with a bowl in case the water starts to come out because it hurt too much.
+This morning I tried again after having managed to introduce half of the water; I had to go to bed and lay on my left side with a bowl in case the water starts to come out because it hurt too much.

 I stayed in bed with my bowl for 10 minutes and tried again to introduce the rest of the water.
 I succeeded but with pain and finally everything came out after 45 minutes.